memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 As we already mentioned, graph databases do not use tables to store data, but nodes with relationships that connect them.
-If you take a look at the data model we were using in the relational database we can describe it with a single
+If you take a look at the data model we were using in the relational database, we can describe it with a single
 sentence: "Customers make purchases of product."

-Nodes would be the customers, purchases and products while the relationship between them is that customers MAKE purchases (`customerpurchase` table) OF product (`productpurchase` table).
+Nodes would be the customers, purchases and products, while the relationship between them is that customers MAKE purchases (`customerpurchase` table) OF product (`productpurchase` table).